svivianl/tweeter/README.md

 ## Final Product

 The user can only like a tweeter after they are logged-in.
+If a message is displayed under  the navbar, to make it disappear, you need to click the message.

 #### Main Page
 ![Image of Main Page](./public/images/main.png)